 C. 'Fond Memories'

 Lan Su Chinese GardenAn early start took us to the Lan Su Chinese Garden, an oasis of calm in the middle of the busy city of Portland.
-We were quite privileged to have a orivate opening - no one else around - and very knowledgeble staff and guide to hand to explain the symbolism and significance of both the design and the execution of the garden.
+We were quite privileged to have a private opening - no one else around - and very knowledgeable staff and guide to hand to explain the symbolism and significance of both the design and the execution of the garden.
 Fiona and I have visited before but it's a pleasure ever time, always finding something new that we had not noticed previously.

 Entrance to the garden